Miramichi—Grand Lake

-Miramichi—Grand Lake is a federal electoral district in New Brunswick.
+Miramichi—Grand Lake is a federal electoral district in New Brunswick that has been represented in the House of Commons of Canada since 1867 under various names.

-Miramichi—Grand Lake was created by the 2012 federal electoral boundaries redistribution and has been legally defined in the 2013 representation order.
-It came into effect upon the call of the 42nd Canadian federal election, scheduled for 19 October 2015.
-The riding succeeded the Miramichi riding (83%), and incorporated small portions of Fredericton (10%), Beauséjour (6%), and Tobique—Mactaquac (1%).

 History

-Northumberland (later known as Northumberland-Miramichi) was a federal electoral district in New Brunswick, Canada, that was represented in the Canadian House of Commons from 1867 to 1988.
-It was replaced by Miramichi riding, which was represented in the House of Commons from 1988 to 2015.
+The riding started out as Northumberland (later known as Northumberland-Miramichi), and was replaced by Miramichi from 1988 to 2015, and then Miramichi—Grand Lake since 2015.

 The Miramichi riding consisted of the entirety of Northumberland County and the area around Kouchibouguac National Park, adding in 2003 the Belledune area of Restigouche County and Gloucester County as well several bedroom communities for Bathurst.
 The bedroom communities of Bathurst were returned to the Acadie-Bathurst riding after the 2006 election.

 The Miramichi riding was subsequently succeeded by the current Miramichi-Grand Lake riding, which lost the Belledune region and gained a portion of the Grand Lake region.
 Unlike Belledune, Grand Lake's name was added to the name of the riding in this redistribution.
-Miramichi-Grand Lake has been represented in the House of Commons since 2015.